Where should I exercise?

 Pilates is a form of exercise that can be beneficial.

-Please see below link for Pilates videos neuromuscular therapists/Pilates instructors have created specifically for people with muscle-wasting conditions.
+Videos neuromuscular therapists/Pilates instructors have created specifically for people with muscle-wasting conditions:

 Scottish Muscle Network information on activity and stretching: